NieneB/InternshipReport/index.md

 4. Knowledge and practices concerning nature and the universe.
 5. Traditional craftsmanship, meaning the skills and knowledge involved rather than the craft product itself.

-The boundaries between those domains are extremely fluid (“UNESCO Culture Sector - Intangible Heritage - 2003 Convention :,” n.d.-b).

 In the scope of the H&L project this research will focus on the connection of place and time in intangible cultural heritage.
-ICH can be shortly explained as all traditions and rituals of normal life, (Zeijden, 2011) which gives people a sense of identity and continuity.
-ICH is transmitted from generation to generation and can be constantly recreated by communities due to interaction with their environment. (“UNESCO Culture Sector - Intangible Heritage - 2003 Convention :,” n.d.-b)
+ICH can be shortly explained as all traditions and rituals of normal life, which gives people a sense of identity and continuity.
+ICH is transmitted from generation to generation and can be constantly recreated by communities due to interaction with their environment. (“UNESCO Culture Sector - Intangible Heritage - 2003 Convention :,”; Zeijden, 2011)
 Intangible heritage is strongly depended on the features of space and influenced by the space.
 Of course these traditions, habits , etc., have a place where they take place.
 Or they are about a place, have a spreading, an origin, a continuation, can cover multiple places, through time.
-(Karavia & Georgopoulos, 2013) ICH
+(Karavia & Georgopoulos, 2013)

 This applies also for the field-names in Drenthe, which is oral living heritage.
 Originated with a strong influence of the direct environment it exists in.

 ##Waag Society